saeed-sufi/beyhagh/README.md

 ## Optimization

 * An object cache is a way of storing data from the database in memory, to prevent unnecessary queries on the database.

+* For server caching use Varnish cache which is very powerful when used with a WordPress caching plugin such as W3TC.

+* Use Varnish and W3TC as a caching solution.